"The Alamo" is a Fixed Glass Panel(s) With No Door

 "Vail" style is 1 Single Frameless Glass Shower Door that can be hinged from either the left or right and swings both in and out.

 The "Lilly" style is a frameless swing door with an adjacent inline stationary glass panel.

-We see this layout pretty often.
-A Nib wall is a half wall, usually next to the toilet to provide a little extra privacy with a small piece of glass on top of it.
+The "Big Bend" layout we see pretty often.
+A Nib wall is a half wall, usually next to the toilet, to provide a little extra privacy with a small piece of glass on top of it.
 Frameless glass swing door with an adjacent in-line glass panel on top of the half wall.

-At GCS Glass, we call a barn door slider the option when one of the glass panels is a stationary panel and the other panel is a horizontal sliding door.
+The "Telluride" layout includes a barn door slider, the option when one of the glass panels is stationary, and the other is a horizontal sliding door.
 You can position your sliding glass shower door to open from the right or the left and put the adjacent stationary glass panel on the opposite side.

-Neo Angle showers can consist of 2 or more panels.
-Most of the time a 135 degree angle
+The "Montauk" layout is a Neo Angle shower with two or more panels.
+Most of the time, a 135-degree angle

 The "Manhatten" layout includes 1 Glass Swing Door & Stationary Glass Panel With a Notch Cut For A Bench Or Half Wall.